5l1v3r1/Sonarr-wiki/Completed-Download-Handling.md

 **Completed Download Handling** is how Sonarr imports media from your download client to your series folders.
-It replaced an older system called the **Drone Factory** in early 2015.
+It replaced an older system called the **Drone Factory** in mid-2014.
 Most setups should exclusively use Completed Download Handling.

 #### How Completed Download Handling Works